chaosua-del/github.io/README.md

 ### Summary

    I'm looking for front-end developer job.
-I always doing my best at any kind of work and never leaving a proplem without solution, no      matter how complicated it is.
+I always doing my best at any kind of work and I would never leave a proplem without a solution, no matter how complicated it is.
 Every day i'm improving my skills by learning and doing projects.
 You can see them in section "Code examples/Experience".

 ### My personal qualities: